Last updated on March 5th, 2023

-Some other fancy features that you get to explore include ergonomic friction control, Arca-tape system, and 360-degree panning ball heads.
+Some other fancy features that you get to explore include ergonomic friction control, an Arca-tape system, and 360-degree panning ball heads.

 If this is your first-time investment, it is ideal to avoid splurging more on a tripod.
 This investment should last you at least 2-3 years, especially if you focus on construction and sturdiness.

 An aluminum device with carbon fiber legs is a great place to start to ensure durability and stability.
-Check out our review and see which are the best tripods you can get at under $200 price range.
+Check out our review and see which are the best tripods you can get at under the $200 price range.